simorgh1/raspberrypi/Pi-hole/Readme.md

 pi@raspberrypi:~ $ sudo cp --parents -r -f pihole/ /mnt/usblxr/
 ```

-You could add the above command into a shell script and run schedule to run it daily.
+You could add the above command into a shell script and schedule it to run daily.
-Add your backup shell into cron with the following command:
+Add your backup shell into the cron with the following command:

 ```
 pi@raspberrypi:~ $ crontab -e